 Curriculum End to End Program (CEEP)

-In 2020, CEEP delivered the initial release of Jac (the curriculum management system), new components on the programs and courses website to display program/plan requirements, and continued the development of the program planner.
+In 2020, CEEP delivered the initial release of Jac, the curriculum management system, new components on Programs and Courses website to display program requirements and continued the development of the Program Planner.

 Enterprise Applications Strategic Enhancements Program (EASE)